Biester was the representative for Pennsylvania’s 8th congressional district and was a Republican. He served from 1967 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Biester is shown as a purple triangle. (analysis methodology)
+Biester is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Biester sponsored bills primarily in these issue areas:

 Government Operations and Politics (22%) Labor and Employment (22%) Armed Forces and National Security (18%) Social Welfare (14%) International Affairs (14%) Education (5%) Taxation (4%) Private Legislation (3%)

 Some of Biester’s most recently sponsored bills include...